CRM: Overview of Sections and Methods

 A CRM card combines the entity's data, the stage of work with it, and the history of interactions.

 Fields.
 The card stores the entity's data, the composition of which depends on its type.
 A list of available fields can be obtained using the crm.item.fields method.
-Common fields are described in the article Fields of Main CRM Entities, while custom fields are configured using the userfieldconfig.add or userfieldconfig.update methods.
+Common fields are described in the article Fields of Main CRM Entities.
+Custom fields are configured using the userfieldconfig.add or userfieldconfig.update methods — they require the userfieldconfig scope and the module scope from moduleId, which is crm for CRM, as well as the "Allow to modify settings" access permission.

 Timeline.
-The timeline stores the history of interactions with the CRM entity: activities and comments.
-To add a record to the entity's card, you typically create an activity using the crm.activity.add method or a comment using the crm.timeline.comment.add method.
+The timeline stores the history of interactions with the CRM object: activities and comments.
+To add a record to the entity's card, you typically create a universal activity using the crm.activity.todo.add method or a comment using the crm.timeline.comment.add method.

 Automation.
-The card can participate in automation scenarios that depend on the entity's state.
-A custom trigger is registered using the crm.automation.trigger.add method and then executed for the desired element using the crm.automation.trigger.execute method.
-Both methods work only in the context of an application.
+The card participates in automation scenarios that depend on the entity's state.
+An application registers its own trigger with the crm.automation.trigger.add method and executes it with the crm.automation.trigger.execute method — both methods work only in the context of an application.

 Typical use-cases and scenarios